 2010’s

 Fast-forward to 2015: the dining plan is all but gone (and certainly not worth the price) and the price of flights, hotels, and meals has skyrocketed.
 In addition, one kid was in University (so we couldn’t guarantee she’d be off in late December) and the other just graduated college: May wasn’t looking bad for timing.
 For us, the logical solution was to take our trailer to Disneyworld and stay at Fort Wilderness (which we had done is 2003 and particularly enjoyed, as well as staying at the cabins twice before).
 Traveling by road takes much longer than flying but getting there is half the fun.
-We did our 2015 trip by trailer, with my in-laws coming with us in their motorhome, and repeated it several times.
-We’d usually take three days to get down, stopping in West Virginia and South Carolina on the way.
+We did our 2015 trip by trailer, with my in-laws coming with us in their motorhome, and repeated it several times by ourselves.
+We’d usually take three days to get down, stopping in West Virginia and South Carolina for a night on the way.

-Our 2019 trip had my wife and I take a leisurely trip down with the trailer by ourselves then meet our kids at Fort Wilderness (since both were working and neither could afford an additional five days off work they flew down).
+Our 2019 trip had my wife and I take a leisurely trip down with the trailer by ourselves then meet our kids at Fort Wilderness (since both were working and neither could afford an additional five days off work for travel they flew down).
 Traveling in late April, it is an interesting trip to leave a fairly barren outdoors in Canada (plants and flowers hadn’t began to bud yet in April so trees have no leaves) and watch as the vegetation becomes more green and lush the further south you go – first a little green as you approach West Virginia then quite lush in South Carolina with Palmetto trees everywhere.

 On the way to Disney for this trip, we took our time, stopping in SC for a few days then stopping for a few days at Tomoka State Park in Florida (the “real Florida”).
 The campground is beautiful with sand and tropical plants offering a refreshing change of scenery for us.
 Nearby, we visited the old Bulow sugar plantation ruins.
 Finally arriving at Disneyworld, we stayed at Fort Wilderness for a little over a week.
 For us, having a trailer was a great option – we were close to the Magic Kingdom (our favourite park) and had our own food and drinks to enjoy (since, unfortunately, the meals at the park weren’t what they were a decade before so it was nice to enjoy some non-greasy fare of our own).